Can My Ex Husband or Wife Claim Money After Divorce?

 A divorce does not end financial commitments as husband or wife, which makes it possible for former spouses to claim against their ex in the future.

-This is of course unless a prenup was signed before entering into the marriage or a postnuptial agreement was signed during the marriage.
+This is of course unless a prenuptial agreement was signed before entering into the marriage or a postnuptial agreement was signed during the marriage.

 A spouse’s ability to submit a financial claim against you will depend on two factors;